madetech/rfcs/rfc-022-makefile-standards.md

   - Removes the running Docker containers for the project (e.g. `docker-compose down`)
 - `make shell`
   - Starts a shell session on the Docker image for the project (e.g. `ash`/`bash`)

+If the project has linting violations - it **SHOULD** have the commands:

+- `make lint-styling`
+  - Runs style related linting checks for the project
+  - E.g. Runs `rubocop --only Style,Layout,Lint`
+- `make lint-complexity`
+  - Runs complexity metrics related linting checks for the project
+  - E.g. Runs `rubocop --except Style,Layout,Lint`

 ### Example Makefile